Advising Information Announcements Contact Information Office Hours Resources and Information

 Students are expected to check their IUP e-mail frequently and use their IUP e-mail address when sending e-mail to anyone in the IUP community.
 Important and helpful information is sent to students from the coordinator, secretary, registrar, and others.
 Assistance with the use of the IUP email system and other technology support is available at the IT Support Center.

-URSA provides links to a wide variety of information and resources including the academic calendar, schedules, financial aid and billing, grades, how to calculate a grade point average (GPA), and details about graduation.
-A link to Writing Intensive courses is also available on URSA.
+MyIUP provides links to a wide variety of information and resources including the academic calendar, schedules, financial aid and billing, grades, how to calculate a grade point average (GPA), and details about graduation.
+A link to writing-intensive courses is also available on MyIUP.

 Many students plan to take courses during the summer at other colleges or universities.
 This excellent strategy allows students to take a lighter course load during the academic year, pursue a special area of interest, or stay on track for the clinical year.
 Students interested in registering for courses at other colleges or universities should follow the steps listed below: